 There’s no doubt about it; this band know how to write catchy hooks, tying together some of the heavier, more chaotic parts of the record.
 Armed with a whole load of history and self-reflection plus a strong sense of where they are heading, this record is definitely representative of both their past and the future for the band.
 An exciting balance of old and new, Hawthorne Heights have made a triumphant return!

 ‘Bad Frequencies’ can be ordered here – http://smarturl.it/HawthorneHeights or downloaded from iTunes, here – https://itunes.apple.com/gb/album/bad-frequencies/1351452415

-We hope you’ve enjoyed our review!
-What do you think of Dashboard Confessional’s seventh studio album?
-Do you agree with our rating?
+We hope you’ve enjoyed our review of Hawthorne Heights’ new album!
+What are your thoughts of it?
 What would you rate it?
-Please leave your thoughts in a comment or share your feelings about it with us on our socials.
+Please leave your thoughts in a comment or chat to us about it, via our socials.

 Enjoyed this?
 Check out some of our other reviews here: